smatechnologies/ibm-i-agent-docs/docs/events-utilities/external-events.md

 #### Schedule
 XSCHBLD - Schedule Build
-*	To process a schedule build, enter an existing OpCon/xps schedule name, schedule date, override existing schedule (Y/N), log file name path and up to 5 properties.
+*	To process a schedule build, enter an existing OpCon schedule name, schedule date, override existing schedule (Y/N), log file name path and up to 5 properties.
 *	The default Schedule date is CURRENT.

 XSCHBLDHLD - Schedule Build on Hold
-*	To process a schedule build, enter an existing OpCon/xps schedule name, schedule date, override existing schedule (Y/N), log file name path and up to 5 properties.
+*	To process a schedule build, enter an existing OpCon schedule name, schedule date, override existing schedule (Y/N), log file name path and up to 5 properties.
 *	The default Schedule date is CURRENT.

 XSCHCHK - Schedule Check (one
-*	To check a schedule, enter an existing OpCon/xps Schedule's name, date and include circular dependencies.
+*	To check a schedule, enter an existing OpCon Schedule's name, date and include circular dependencies.
 *	The default Schedule date is CURRENT.
 *	The default Include circular dependencies is ‘N’.
        *	Y: Check for circular dependencies